Parry Sound, Ontario: Demographics

-According to the 2016 census, the median total income of economic families in 2015 was $69,911.
+According to the 2021 census, the median total income of economic families in 2020 was $87,000.

 Culture

 Parry Sound is the birthplace of hockey legend Bobby Orr, the namesake of the local community centre and the town's own Bobby Orr Hall of Fame.
 In Orr's best-selling autobiography, Orr: My Story, he speaks highly of Parry Sound, the friends and family who resided there and the happy childhood he had living in that part of Canada.

 Canadian actor Don Harron's stage character Charlie Farquharson remains one of the town's most cherished personalities.
 Former Ontario premier Ernie Eves also called the town home for many years; he was the MPP for the Parry Sound—Muskoka riding from 1981 through 2001.

-The town is home to several cultural festivals, including the Festival of the Sound classical music festival, an annual dragonboat race and a buskers' festival which takes place as part of the town's Canada Day festivities.
+The town is home to several cultural festivals, including the Festival of the Sound classical music festival and a buskers' festival which takes place as part of the town's Canada Day festivities.
 The Charles W. Stockey Centre for the Performing Arts serves as the principal performance venue during the Festival of the Sound, and also hosts concerts, live theatre and other cultural events throughout the year.